 Are you looking for a list of Tumblr alternatives?
 I’ve listed and reviewed the best blogging platforms you can use instead of Tumblr.

 On August 12th 2019, it was announced that Tumblr will be sold to Automattic, the company behind WordPress.com, for a nominal amount.
+It will be interesting to see what changes they will make.

 Let’s get started with the list of alternatives to Tumblr.